zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 ## Training

-The U-Net Cell Body and U-Net Neurite models are trained using the [U-Net training pipeline](https://github.com/zyazdani-92/UDHM-Cellbody-Neurite/tree/main/U-Net-training-pipeline) available in the [UDHM-Cellbody-Neurite repository](https://github.com/zyazdani-92/UDHM-Cellbody-Neurite).
+The U-Net Cell Body and U-Net Neurite models were trained using the [U-Net training pipeline](https://github.com/zyazdani-92/UDHM-Cellbody-Neurite/tree/main/U-Net-training-pipeline) available in the [UDHM-Cellbody-Neurite repository](https://github.com/zyazdani-92/UDHM-Cellbody-Neurite).

-Two separate U-Net models are trained:
+Two separate U-Net models were trained:

-- **U-Net Cell Body** is trained using DHM quantitative phase and calcium fluorescence images with their corresponding manually annotated cell-body masks.
+- **U-Net Cell Body** was trained using DHM quantitative phase and calcium fluorescence images with their corresponding manually annotated cell-body masks.
-- **U-Net Neurite** is trained using DHM quantitative phase and calcium fluorescence images with their corresponding manually annotated neurite masks.
+- **U-Net Neurite** was trained using DHM quantitative phase and calcium fluorescence images with their corresponding manually annotated neurite masks.

 1. Clone the training repository: